-Wayne, New Jersey, is the Western Hemisphere headquarters of Castrol, BP’s world-class lubricants brand.
+The northern New Jersey township of Wayne serves as the Western Hemisphere headquarters of Castrol, BP’s world-class lubricants brand.

-The three-story building where employees now work opened in 1986 after Castrol moved its regional headquarters out of New York City.
-BP acquired Castrol in 2000 and has expanded the facility to keep up with the growth of the business.
-Today, it employs the largest concentration of BP workers in the eastern U.S.
+The three-story building in Wayne where employees now work first opened in 1986, after Castrol moved its regional headquarters out of New York City.
+BP acquired Castrol in 2000 and has expanded the Wayne facility to keep up with the growth of the business.
+Today, it represents the largest concentration of BP workers anywhere in the eastern United States.

-Elsewhere in New Jersey, BP has a 25 percent interest in the Carteret terminal through a joint venture with its parter and terminal operator Kinder Morgan.
-Located in the New York Harbor area, it provides fuel products to the New Jersey/New York region, the largest metropolitan area in the U.S.
+Beyond its Castrol business, BP owns a 25 percent interest in New Jersey’s Carteret terminal through a joint venture with Kinder Morgan, which operates the terminal.
+Located in the New York Harbor area, the terminal provides fuel products to the entire New York/New Jersey metropolitan region.